friendly/nestedLogit/README.md

   order specified.
 - `Anova()` uses `car::Anova()` to provide analysis-of-deviance Type II or III (partial) tests for each dichotomy and for the combined model.
-- `linearHypothesis()` computes Wald tests for hypotheses about coefficients or their linear combinations.
+- `linearHypothesis()` uses `car::linearHypothesis()` to compute Wald tests for hypotheses about coefficients or their linear combinations.
 - `logLik()` returns the log-likelihood and degrees of freedom for the nested-dichotomies logit model.
 - Through `logLik()`, the `AIC()` and `BIC()` functions compute the